oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

 ## Prerequisites

-This section provides the prerequisite steps to be completed before deploying an Oracle Sharded Database using Docker Containers.
+This section provides the prerequisite steps to be completed before deploying an Oracle Globally Distributed Database using Docker Containers.
 In involves the docker network creation, creation of encrypted file with secrets etc.

 ### Create Network Bridge